KellyVimbaiMuraicho/We_Think_Code_Projects/README.md

 twttr.py, implements a program that prompts the user for a str of text and then outputs that same text but with all vowels (A, E, I, O, and U) omitted, whether inputted in uppercase or lowercase.

 plates.py, implements a program that prompts the user for a vanity plate and then outputs Valid if meets all of the requirements or Invalid if it does not.
 Assuming that any letters in the user’s input will be uppercase.

+nutrition.py, implements a program that prompts consumers users to input a fruit (case-insensitively) and then outputs the number of calories in one portion of that fruit, per the FDA’s poster for fruits, which is also available as text.
+Capitalization aside, assume that users will input fruits exactly as written in the poster (e.g., strawberries, not strawberry).
+Ignore any input that isn’t a fruit.